LedgerHQ/lib-ledger-core/doc/coin-migration.md

 So it’s basically the same thing as an old `WalletPool` but removed from the wallets, factories and currencies objects.

+## Operation queries migration

+The `OperationQuery` type is now a pure abstract class because it’s children must implement the `OperationQuery::inflateCompleteTransaction`.
+The content of that function can be taken out the legacy `OperationQuery::inflateCompleteTransaction`’s `switch` case, depending on the coin you’re implementing.
+You will have to read some more code (for instance, for Bitcoin, the `OperationQuery::inflateBitcoinLikeTransaction`) in order to implement the pure virtual method in the coin specific code.

 [soci]: https://github.com/SOCI/soci